rust-lang/book/src/ch03-03-how-functions-work.md

 instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
 Let's look at some examples.

-`Let` bindings are statements.
-They instruct the program to create a binding name and assign a value to it. `let y = 6;` in this example is a statement:
+Creating a variable binding and assigning a value to it with the `let` keyword is a statement.
+In this example, `let y = 6;` is a statement:

 Filename: src/main.rs